-The temperature and salinity data on a number of transects in 1992 indicate the presence of low temperature (<4 °C) and low salinity (<32.00 PSU) in small patches or layers in the water column.
-This is believed to be a remnant of a large influx of Scotian Shelf Water (SSW) onto eastern Georges Bank which was observed in satellite images from March through June 1992 and confirmed by shipboard observations on cruise ALB 92-04 in early May.
-NOAA buoy 44011 SST sensor also recorded unusually cold water from late March through the end of May.
-The cause of this feature, as reported by Rusham et. al., 1994 and Bisagni et al., (in prep.), may be the unusually large St. Lawrence River runoff in the spring of 1991.
-The thickness of the lens as defined by the 32 ppt isohaline varies in both the cross and along-isobath directions (Figure 14).
+in small patches or layers in the water column.
+This was believed to be a remnant of a large influx of Scotian Shelf Water (SSW) onto eastern Georges Bank, which was observed in satellite images from March through June 1992 and confirmed by shipboard observations on the R/V Albatross in early-May.
+NOAA buoy 44011 SST sensor also recorded unusually cold water from late-March through to the end of May.
+The cause of this feature, as reported by Rusham et. al., (1994) and Bisagni et al., (1995), may have been the unusually large St. Lawrence River runoff in the spring of 1991.
+The thickness of the lens as defined by the 32 ppt isohaline varied in both the cross and along-isobath directions (Fig. 14).
 The influx and continued presence of SSW may have important implications for the plankton communities in the bank, both by the unusually cold temperatures and by a westward displacement of the water on the southern flank of the bank.

-May 25 Wind Event
+May 25 wind event

-A slight warming period over a few days from May 22 through mid-May 24 resulted in a build up in stratification in the vicinity of the mooring site of approximately 4 degC temperature gradient in the top 20 meters of the water column (Figure 4).
-This was followed by a period of strong northeasterly winds on late May 24 Figure 3 contributing to mixing of the upper water column (Figure 4) as well as unusually fast westward drift of the surface waters (Figure 5).
-This observation supports the hypothesis that the onset of stratification on Georges Bank in late spring is not a steady seasonal process but rather an intermittent addition of the sun's heat interrupted by occasional 2-3 day wind events.
-Examination of the NOAA Buoy 44011 wind record for the entire month of May 1992 reveals at least three other events occurred with magnitudes similar to that observed on May 24th and 25th.
-Superimposed on these wind-driven cycles are the semi-diurnal advection of both the tidal front and the shelf-slope front.
-The former advection is clearly evident in the 1992 mooring record as seen by the oscillating isopycnals in the bottom panel of Figure 4 and, as will be demonstrated in the 1993 data report (Taylor, et al. in prep), the intrusion of slope water is possible in the lower portion of the southern flank water column.
+A slight warming period over a few days from 22 May through mid-day of 24 May resulted in a build up in stratification in the vicinity of the mooring site of approximately 4°C temperature gradient in the top 20 m of the water column (Fig. 4).
+This was followed by a period of strong northeasterly winds on late-day of 24 May Fig. 3 contributing to mixing of the upper water column (Fig. 4), as well as unusually fast westward drift of the surface waters (Fig. 5).
+This observation supports the hypothesis that the onset of stratification on Georges Bank in late-spring is not a steady seasonal process but rather an intermittent addition of the sun's heat interrupted by occasional 2-3 day wind events.
+Examination of the NOAA Buoy 44011 wind record for the entire month of May 1992 revealed at least three other events occurred with magnitudes similar to that observed on 24 and 25 May.
+Superimposed on these winddriven cycles were the semi-diurnal advections of both the tidal front and the shelf-slope front.
+The former advection was clearly evident in the 1992 mooring record, as seen by the oscillating isopycnals in the bottom panel of Fig. 4 and, as will be demonstrated in the 1993 data report (Taylor and Manning, MS 1994), the intrusion of slope water is possible in the lower portion of the southern flank water column.